Melisa Aslı Pamuk

 Melisa Aslı Yazıcı (/tr/; born 14 April 1991) is a Dutch-Turkish actress, model and beauty pageant titleholder.
 Her family is from İskenderun, Hatay, Turkey.
 She won the title of Miss Turkey 2011 on 2 June 2011.
 Pamuk accepted the crown from Gizem Memiç, the Miss Turkey 2010 beauty pageant titleholder.
 She enrolled on a Psychology degree at University of Amsterdam but abandoned it later due to her desire to focus on her modeling career.
 She also won the title of "Best Promising" in Best Model of Turkey 2009.

 Biography

 Melisa Aslı Pamuk was born on 14 April 1991 in the Netherlands.
-Her acting career when she was 13 years old and she started her model career when she was 14 years old.
+She started her acting career when she was 13 years old, and her model career when she was 14 years old.
 She became "Promising Model of the Future" (Umut/Gelecek Vaat Eden Model) in 2009 Best Model of Turkey competition.
 She became Miss Turkey in 2011.
 She represented Turkey in 2011 Miss Universe competition in São Paulo, Brazil.
 In order to improve her acting skills, she took acting lessons at Sadri Alışık Culture Center.
 She made her debut with her role in popular Turkish drama Love in the Sky (Yer Gök Aşk).